-Last Updated on by
+Last Updated on March 13, 2022 by Heather Hart, ACSM EP, CSCS

 For as much time as I spend defending this sport against all of the “running is bad for your knees” naysayers, I will be the first to admit that running can, and often does, hurt a little bit.

 Every dedicated runner has their preferred recovery trick, whether there is any proven benefit to that trick or not.
 Compression socks.
 Foam rolling.
 Ice baths.
-And the one I want to talk about today: Epsom Salt baths.
+And the one I want to talk about today: Epsom Salt baths for post run soreness.

 Poll a group of endurance athletes on what they do for post long run soreness, and I guarantee that multiple people will answer “Epsom salt bath!”
 The claim is that by soaking in a bath with Epsom salts, otherwise known as magnesium sulfate, will help prevent and heal muscle soreness, joint pain, and detoxify the body.